 An eight-day cultural festival set in Co.
 Sligo, Cairde has developed a reputation for presenting an exceptional and thought-provoking arts festival programme which sees a great coming together of regional, national and international artists, thinkers, communities and audiences.

-With the support from the Spot-Lit project, Cairde Sligo Arts Festival aim to develop two special strands of the arts festival programme.
+With the support from the Spot-Lit project, Cairde Sligo Arts Festival have developed two special strands of the arts festival programme.
 Strand one, Cairde Word a series of high-quality literary performances and a literary trail incorporating poetry, readings and performance art.
 Strand two will be an annual site-specific spectacle performance linking current Irish literary works with well known scenic sites along the Wild Atlantic Way.

-In July 2020 Cairde Sligo are hosting Cairde Word and Vagabond Voices online – details HERE
+In July 2020 Cairde Sligo hosted Cairde Word and Vagabond Voices online – details HERE

 Sligo town and county are synonymous with art and literature.
 Endowed with recognition by the Yeats family and its connections to Sligo, as well as a wealth of distinguished contemporary writers who call (or have called) Sligo their home including Kevin Barry, Sally Rooney, Dermot Healy, Una Mannion and many more.